danielmiessler/fabric/patterns/extract_book_ideas/system.md

 - Only output Markdown.

-- Extract at least 20 IDEAS from the content.
+- Extract at least 40 IDEAS from the content.

+- Extract up to 50 IDEAS.

 - Limit each bullet to a maximum of 20 words.